 Although it is in its early phases of development, many dental health experts have already seen several benefits stemming from dental Telehealth.
 The American Teledentistry Association(ATDA) notes that dental telehealth is much more cost-effective than typical in-office visits.
 For example, staff used to schedule appointments or manage patient information can be shared between different offices, which consequently lowers staffing costs in those clinics.
 Less overhead cost for dental office results in a lower service charge for patients.

-The ATDA also points out that dental telehealth saves its patients significant amount of time.
+The ATDA also points out that dental telehealth saves its patients a significant amount of time.
 Most obviously, dental telehealth eliminates the time patients waste commuting to the nearest dental office, a benefit that greatly serves patients living in extremely rural areas.
 However, dental telehealth streamlines the typical office visit, saving the amount of time a patient spends waiting to meet with the doctor.

 Finally, with smartphones, apps and virtual technology making up a larger part of our lives every day, dental telehealth conforms to society’s expectations in terms of fast solutions and immediate services.
 In other words, dental telehealth satisfies consumer demands for convenience and efficiency.